lunextelecom/app-manager/README.md

 Manage webapp configuration and health

 ## How does it work
-###### Using Boostrap
-```
-1. start application bootstrap
-2. check and download new configuration, log from app-manager
-3. starts application
-```

-###### Native support
-```
-1. starts application
-2. check localfile version and remote version.
-Use the later one.
-3. continue loading the application

-Notes: during development it is not ideal to use remote, so there should be a start up option to use local file.
-```

 ###### Bootstrap (For working with existing application)
 This is a python script launcher that read configuration from app-manager and write it to file system.
 It then set the environment variable and launch the application.
 The advantage of using a bootstrapper is that all of the application does not need to have any dependency on this service.

+```
+1. start application bootstrap script
+2. check current version(a local file with verison number)
+3. compared with remote version, downlaod new configuration if needed
+4. update versions file
+5. starts application
+```

-###### Native support
+###### Native support (via plugins or library calls)
 Application can also communicate directly with this webservice for configuration.
 In this case, it can take advantage of pull/push delivery which make configuration update easier to manage.
 Depending on what configuration is change, the application itself must handle the change needed for setting changes.
 For example, if it is the database connection that is change, the application should have logics to reload the database connections.
+Native support is done via a Plugin(bottle, Dropwizard) and direct library calls functions.

+```
+1. starts application which with plugins or calling library functions
+2. check current version(a local file with verison number)
+3. compared with remote version, downlaod new configuration if needed
+4. update versions file
+5. Optional(register app) with callback for config_url, health_url
+   these information can also be stored in the configuration.
+6. continue with application initialization

+Notes: during development it is not ideal to use remote, so there should be a start up option to use local file.
+```

 ###### Application configuration
 Application configuration and log configuration are stored in the server.
 Each application can have multiple instance which can be install in multiple server.
 A unique instance can be define by appname@[instance_string].
 A meaningful instance_string can be server:port so it is easier to manage webapp.
+###### Minimal configuration
+1. app-manager Url
+2. instance name

 ## Configuration Web Service (App-Manager)
 Web service providing storage and delivery of application configuration